-Intermittent fasting for foodies
+Intermittent fasting for food lovers

 Can I try Intermittent fasting If I love food?